Software Engineering

 • “Is there flexibility around…”

-This approach invites discussion instead of confrontation.
-Clear, respectful communication follows the same principles outlined in Code Review Best Practices: Giving and Receiving Feedback.
+This language invites discussion instead of triggering defensiveness.
+Clear and respectful communication follows the same principles outlined in Code Review Best Practices: Giving and Receiving Feedback.

 What to Negotiate Besides Salary